Topological actions of Temperley-Lieb algebras and Representation Stability: Representation stability for Temperley-Lieb algebras at

 \subsection{Example: an infinite-link-state representation of $\TL(\infty)$ which is not stable}

 \

+Recall that, in line with Moore \cite{tl3}, $\TL(\infty)$ is defined as the the direct limit $\lim \TL_n$ with respect to the natural inclusions.
 As a matter of curiosity and/or completeness, a reader who is interested in stability might ask for an example of a representation of $\TL(\infty)$ which is not an $\LS$-module.
-We will produce such an example in this subsection.
+We will produce such an example in this Subsection.
 First, we need to learn how to translate between the notion of $\TL(\infty)$-representations and the notion of $\LS$-modules.
 We may do that as follows:

 \